cedexis/openmixapplib/apps-javascript/template/README.md

     $ sudo apt-get install nodejs nodejs-legacy

-### Installing JSHint and Karma
+### Installing Karma and other dependencies

-With Node.js installed you can use *npm*, the package manager for Node.js, to install JSHint, Karma Runner and other dependencies.
+With Node.js installed you can use *npm*, the package manager for Node.js, to install Karma Runner and other dependencies.
 The project directory contains a package.json file, which npm uses to download and install software locally.

 From the directory containing package.json: